-- 8. Observe under 400X.
-Observe the single large chloroplast in each cell. - 9.
-Try to observe the orange "eye-spot" (stigma) that is involved in light sensing. - Dim the microscope light to observe the pair of anterior flagella that provide motility.
-Although flagella (~0.3μm) are below the resolution (~1μm) of the microscopes used in this course, they are visible by optical effects.
+- 1. Place a drop of Chlamydomonas culture on a slide. - 2.
+Add a drop of methyl cellulose to the culture, mix well, and add a coverslip.
+Methyl cellulose slows the movement of Chlamydomonas. - 3.
+Observe under 40x.
+Observe the single large chloroplast in each cell. - 4.
+Try to observe the orange "eye-spot" (stigma) that is involved in light sensing. - 5.
+Dim the microscope light to observe the pair of anterior flagella that provide motility.
+Although flagella (~0.3μm) are below the resolution (~1μm) of the microscopes used in this course, they are visible by optical effects. - 6.
+Describe the movement of Chlamydomonas.